You are invited to our grand opening of our Louisville clinic on October 20! RSVP here!

 Talk therapy, also known as psychotherapy, is the practice of exploring one’s feelings, thoughts, and behaviors with a trained mental health professional.

-Who Benefits from Talk Therapy
+Who Should Consider Talk Therapy

 • Relationship issues